Da Nang, a coastal city in central Vietnam, is rapidly gaining popularity among Indian travellers.

 Practical Tips for Indians

-• Currency: The currency is the Vietnamese Dong (VND).
-1 INR ≈ 300 VND (approximate).
-Upon arrival, your VNS guide can assist you in finding the best and safest places for currency exchange.
+- Currency: The currency is the Vietnamese Dong (VND).
+Exchange rates change continuously; check the live INR–VND rate and the provider’s fee before exchanging or paying.
+Upon arrival, your Vietnam Story guide can assist you in finding the best and safest places for currency exchange.

 FAQs for Indian Travelers to Da Nang